Calloom321/Calloom321.github.io/README.md

 accounts with a password being hashed in Sha512 using public python libraries.

 At the time of creating this I'd never wrote code that reads and writes to and from files before.
-After watching a video I found it relatively easy to achieve.
+After watching a video, I found it relatively easy to achieve.
 ```

 ### Basic Calculator - Python